argha1992/Transport-on-active-membrane/README.md

 #### `MSD_analysis 1.py`
 Analyzes the mobility of bound and non-bound tracers in MD simulations.
 It calculates the MSD for each type of tracer, providing insights into their diffusive behavior under various conditions.

+## Dependencies and Software Requirements
+- Python 3.10 (or above)
+- Python packages: NumPy, SciPy, MDAnalysis, Numba (for `membrane_sim.py`)

 ## Installation

-Requirements include Python (>3) and the following libraries:
-- MDAnalysis
-- NumPy
-- SciPy
-- Numba (for `membrane_sim.py`)

-To install the necessary libraries (excluding standard libraries), run:
+No installation is required.
+Directly run the Python programs if the dependencies are installed before.
+If not then install the necessary libraries (excluding standard libraries), run:
 ```bash
 pip install MDAnalysis numpy scipy numba
 ```